-Relief, Reform, and Recovery
+The New Deal's Relief, Reform, & Recovery

 To stimulate the economy, FDR created temporary programs like the Agricultural Adjustment Act (AAA), which increased agricultural prices by controlling the amount of supply, and the National Industrial Recovery Act (NIRA), which controlled wages and prices.